 Left to right: Liam, Mr Milton (rural skills coordinator and DT teacher) and Robbie, holding all the certificates and a few of the well-earned prizes.

-Over the last couple of years, the Webster’s High School rural skills group and Sustainable Kirriemuir have been working hard to produce lots of wonderful pesticide free vegetables to supply the H.E.
-Department and for the growers to take home to share with their families.
+Over the last 2 years, the Webster’s High School rural skills group and Sustainable Kirriemuir have been working hard to produce lots of pesticide-free vegetables.
+Their produce has supplied the school’s H.E.
+Department and the growers have also been able to take some home to share with their families.

-The growing space has changed quite a bit over this time, especially with the amazing “lockdown poly-tunnel” that was built by Mr Milton and Mr Clark last summer.
+The growing space has changed quite a bit over this time, especially with the amazing ‘lockdown poly-tunnel’ that was built by Mr Milton and Mr Clark last summer.
 This provided another element to the practical techniques that the group could learn, as they were now able to grow plants that prefer a warmer climate.
-We also added another nine vegetable growing beds and a “strawberry tower” made out of old tractor tyres.
+They added 9 vegetable growing beds and a ‘strawberry tower’ made out of old tractor tyres.

 Most of the veg and flowers were grown from seed, but the group have also learned how to take cuttings, collect strawberry runners for planting and take hardwood cuttings, so they have learned about a range of propagative techniques.